Redundancy Advice & Support

 - Have a second meeting with the employee informing them of either termination by redundancy, or any other roles which may be available within the business

-- If there are other roles, give them a time period to consider this outlining the role requirements and pay and confirm the time by which they will need to make their decision.
+- If there are other roles, give them a time period to consider this outlining the role requirements and pay and confirming the time by which they will need to make their decision.
 Inform them of their redundancy entitlements including if you will offer outplacement (read more about outplacement below)

 - If a redundancy, advise the employee of whether you request them to work out their notice and when their final day is.
 It’s always good to consider a nice send off.